Logo of the The Poor Swiss

 3. They have different limits per asset class.
 For instance, you can only invest 10% in gold at VIAC and 20% with Finpension Vested Benefits.
 Finpension lets you invest up to 50% in real estate, while VIAC only enables you to invest 30%.
 Overall, Finpension Vested has higher limits.
 But these asset classes should not make a large portion of your portfolio anyway.

 In light of this, Finpension Vested Benefits offers significantly better vested benefits portfolios!
-You can invest more in stocks and have a much better capacity to invest in foreign currency instruments.
+You have a better capacity to invest in foreign currency instruments.

 VIAC lets you choose between cash and bonds for the part not invested in stocks.
 If you opt for cash, you could reduce slightly your fees, but you may reduce your returns depending on the current bond interest rates.

-VIAC still offers excellent conditions compared to all the other vested benefits.
+VIAC still offers good conditions compared to all the other vested benefits.
 However, they do not provide a better account when you compare it with Finpension Vested Benefits.

 Fees – VIAC vs Finpension Vested Benefits